M-Pixel/dagger/sdk/dotnet/module/readme.md

 An SDK module must itself use an SDK in order to be a module.
 Only Golang is embedded in Dagger itself (all other SDKs ultimately rely on the Golang SDK), so it is conventional for SDK modules to be golang modules.

-This module effectively just wraps the DaggerSDKCodeGen and Thunk programs as Dagger Functions.
+This module effectively just wraps the CodeGenerator and Thunk programs as Dagger Functions.

 ## To-do List